Volumetrics-io/mrjs/README.md

 A System contains logic that is applied to all entities that have a corresponding Component, using the data stored by the component.
 Unlike Entities & Components, Systems have no HTML representation and are implemented entirely in JavaScript.

-When a component is attached or detached from an entity, it is added or removed from its System's registry of entities.
+When a component is attached to or detached from an entity, it is added or removed from its System's registry of entities.

 Example: